-3. Changes in convective transition statistics and onset threshold under global warming
+3. Changes in convective transition statistics and onset threshold under global warming a.
+Precipitation pickup and critical surface

-Precipitation pickup over the tropical eastern Pacific similar to Fig. 1 is shown for 20-year 399 time intervals from the historical (Fig. 3a) and Representative Concentration Pathways 8.5 400 (RCP8.5; Fig. 3b) runs for the NCAR CCSM4 from the CMIP5 archive.
-For the historical 401 run, model output is analyzed for the period 1981-2000.
-For a given $\hat{T}$ bin the conditional 402 average precipitation rates do not reach quite as high values as the corresponding 0.5 degree 403 values for similar CWV due to the coarser 1 degree resolution.
-The precipitation pickup for 404 the different $\hat{T}$ bins is similar to that seen in Fig. 1a.
-The curvature seen for the highest 405 CWV bin will be discussed below.
-406
+Precipitation pickup over the tropical eastern Pacific similar to Fig. 1 is shown for 20-year time intervals from the historical (Fig. 3a) and Representative Concentration Pathways 8.5 (RCP8.5; Fig. 3b) runs for the NCAR CCSM4 from the CMIP5 archive.
+For the historical run, model output is analyzed for the period 1981-2000.
+For a given \hat{T} bin the conditional average precipitation rates do not reach quite as high values as the corresponding 0.5 degree values for similar CWV due to the coarser 1 degree resolution.
+The precipitation pickup for the different \hat{T} bins is similar to that seen in Fig. 1a.
+The curvature seen for the highest CWV bin will be discussed below.

-For the RCP8.5 run the 20-year period corresponding to the end-of-century (EoC; 2081-407 2100) has been analyzed.
-The mean warming for the region is about 4 K, so the curves 408 for 273 through 278 K in Fig. 3b are most comparable to those shown for the historical 409 run in Fig. 3a.
-To facilitate comparison to the onset values for the historical run, curves 410 are included for a larger range of temperatures, displaying bins from 270 K, even though 411 this temperature is now uncommon in the warmer climate.
-In Fig. 3b it can be seen 412 that the pickup in precipitation shifts to higher values of CWV for warmer temperatures, 413 as expected qualitatively.
-Quantification of how the onset shifts will be analyzed in more 414 detail by comparing the increase in $w_c$ with $\hat{T}$ in the historical and end-of-century case.
-415 In particular it will be of interest to know how this increase compares to that given by a 416 constant relative humidity case, in which the moisture content of the atmosphere increases 417 at around 7 % / K, by the Clausius-Clapeyron equation (Trenberth et al. 2005; Dai 2006; 418 Soden et al. 2005).
-419 work well over the full range above $w_c$ .
-These are thus fit with $\beta = 0.7$ .
-Using the restricted 422 fitting-range approach of Fig. 1b continues to work well in this circumstance, and gives very 423 similar values of $w_c$ .
-One simple argument that can explain this curvature is related to the 424 effect that gives smoothing at the foot of the pickup, described in (1).
-Since CWV and $\hat{T}$ 425 do not contain full information about the temperature and moisture vertical structures that 426 affect the onset of conditional instability, variations of these can create departures that at 427 high CWV will tend to be biased towards sampling less unstable conditions and reducing the 428 conditional average precipitation.
-A numerical example of the effects summarized in (1) may 429 be seen in Muller et al. (2009) producing a curvature comparable to that seen in Fig. 3b.
-One 430 would expect stronger curvature at higher values of $\hat{T}$ to be associated with larger variations, 431 and this appears to be consistent with effects seen in PDFs of precipitating points discussed 432 in Section 3b.
-However, because there is limited confidence in how to determine curvature 433 for surface precipitation at high CWV from the available observations in present-day, we 434 simply note this effect as a possibility for future investigation.
-435
+For the RCP8.5 run the 20-year period corresponding to the end-of-century (EoC; 2081-2100) has been analyzed.
+The mean warming for the region is about 4 K, so the curves for 273 through 278 K in Fig. 3b are most comparable to those shown for the historical run in Fig. 3a.
+To facilitate comparison to the onset values for the historical run, curves are included for a larger range of temperatures, displaying bins from 270 K, even though this temperature is now uncommon in the warmer climate.
+In Fig. 3b it can be seen that the pickup in precipitation shifts to higher values of CWV for warmer temperatures, as expected qualitatively.
+Quantification of how the onset shifts will be analyzed in more detail by comparing the increase in w_c with \hat{T} in the historical and end-of-century case.
+In particular it will be of interest to know how this increase compares to that given by a constant relative humidity case, in which the moisture content of the atmosphere increases at around 7 % / K, by the Clausius-Clapeyron equation (Trenberth et al. 2005; Dai 2006; Soden et al. 2005).

+Before doing this, we note that the curvature of precipitation rate at high values of CWV in the warmest two T bins is so substantial in the global warming case that a linear fit does not work well over the full range above w_c .
+These are thus fit with $\beta = 0.7$.
+Using the restricted fitting-range approach of Fig. 1b continues to work well in this circumstance, and gives very similar values of w_c .
+One simple argument that can explain this curvature is related to the effect that gives smoothing at the foot of the pickup, described in (1).
+Since CWV and T do not contain full information about the temperature and moisture vertical structures that affect the onset of conditional instability, variations of these can create departures that at high CWV will tend to be biased towards sampling less unstable conditions and reducing the conditional average precipitation.
+A numerical example of the effects summarized in (1) may be seen in Muller et al. (2009) producing a curvature comparable to that seen in Fig. 3b.
+One would expect stronger curvature at higher values of \hat{T} to be associated with larger variations, and this appears to be consistent with effects seen in PDFs of precipitating points discussed in Section 3b.
+However, because there is limited confidence in how to determine curvature for surface precipitation at high CWV from the available observations in present-day, we simply note this effect as a possibility for future investigation.